Georgia Southern stuns No. 20 Appalachian State again | Federal News Network

 Appalachian State (7-1, 4-1) came in averaging 41 points, but struggled to get any momentum going for the first three quarters other than a 92-yard touchdown drive in the final 2 minutes of the first half.

 Zac Thomas tried to rally App State with two fourth-quarter TD passes to Corey Sutton, but the Mountaineers’ final two drives ended without any points.
-Thomas threw for 272 yards and three touchdowns.
+Thomas finished with 272 yards passing and three touchdowns.

-It was a such a windy night that one of the Appalachian State cheerleaders got the flag he was running with after a touchdown caught up in the crossbar on the goal post.
-He needed help from an official to get it untangled.
+“It hurts,” said Thomas, who fell to 17-3 as the Mountaineers starting QB.
+“But I don’t think a ranking defines a team.
+I mean I wish we went higher (in the polls), but obviously we will fall.
+But it doesn’t matter at this point.
+We just have to keep fighting.
+We still have a lot of ballgames to play.”

 POLL IMPLICATIONS